FRISBI

 ReNaFoBis / FRISBI webinar

-FRISBI support BioStine a site to access the basics in Structural Biology https://www.biostine.fr/
+FRISBI support BioStine a site to access the basics in Structural Biology in French Biostine FR , or in English Biostine EN

 Une play-list youtube dédiée à la Biologie Structurale Intégrative (Coordination: Marie-Hélène Le Du, Paris-Saclay): https://www.youtube.com/playlist?list=PLJXFANNaperht_5i-UzBTvCLAH0-CbIg6